 How Life Insurance Policy Payout Works

 After the insured dies, the life insurance proceeds go to the beneficiaries listed on the policy.
-Once they file a claim for the death benefits, the insurance company will review the policy and, if they find no reasons to deny the claim, will issue the payout.
+Once they file a claim for the life insurance death benefits, the insurance company will review the policy and, if they find no reasons to deny the claim, will issue the payout.

 Life insurance companies can only pay the proceeds to those listed as beneficiaries since the life insurance policy is a legal contract.
 Policyowners can name anyone as a beneficiary, from their spouse or ex-spouse to children, siblings, parents, business partners, a charitable organization, or a trust.
 Whoever they choose, beneficiary designations need to be very clear and follow the requirements of the life insurance policy.
-When no beneficiary is named on the policy, the life insurance proceeds will either go to the estate or will be distributed to the next of kin.
+When no beneficiary is named on the policy, the life insurance proceeds will either go to the estate after going through probate or will be distributed to the next of kin.
 If you are the sole beneficiary, you will receive the entire death benefit.
 If there are multiple beneficiaries, each will get their allocated share.

 An improper beneficiary designation or change can lead to beneficiary disputes which will cause payout delays.
-Contesting a beneficiary designation is too complex and stressful to go through without an attorney, especially while you are grieving from the loss of your loved one.
+Contesting a beneficiary designation is too complex and stressful to go through without an attorney, especially while you are grieving the loss of your loved one.
 In such cases, you need the assistance of an experienced life insurance lawyer who can guide you through the process.

 Filing a Claim for Death Benefits

 Every life insurance policy has a provision outlining a procedure for submitting a claim.
 It usually describes how long you have to file a claim for benefits and how it must be filed.
 It specifies such details as the deadline for submitting a new life insurance claim, notice of claim, and proof of loss.